Lumi-supercomputer/LUMI-training-materials/docs/1day-20230509/01_Architecture.md

 an XPU, but those drawings suggest that that chip will also support some low-bandwidth but higher capacity external memory, similar to the approach taken in some Sapphire Rapids Xeon processors that combine HBM memory on-package with DDR5 memory outside the package.
-Falcon Shores will be the third generation of Intel GPUs for HPC, after Ponte Vecchio which will be used in the Aurora supercomputer and its successor Rialto Bridge which most likely is a variant optimized to be cheaper to manufacture so that it can appeal to a larger market.
+Falcon Shores will be the next generation of Intel GPUs for HPC, after Ponte Vecchio which will be used in the Aurora supercomputer.
+It is currently not clear though if Intel will already use the integrated CPU+GPU model for the Falcon Shores generation or if this is getting postponed.

+However, a CPU closely integrated with accelerators is nothing new as Apple Silicon is rumoured to do exactly that in its latest generations, including the M-family chips.

 ## Building LUMI: The Slingshot interconnect